Source code for openeo.rest.datacube

 [docs] def preview( self, center: Union[Iterable, None] = None, zoom: Union[int, None] = None, ): """ Creates a service with the process graph and displays a map widget.
 Only supports XYZ. :param center: (optional) Map center.
 Default is (0,0). :param zoom: (optional) Zoom level of the map.
 Default is 1. :return: ipyleaflet Map object and the displayed Service .. warning:: experimental feature, subject to change. .. versionadded:: 0.19.0 """ if "XYZ" not in self.connection.list_service_types(): raise OpenEoClientException("Backend does not support service type 'XYZ'.") if not in_jupyter_context(): raise Exception("On-demand preview only supported in Jupyter notebooks!") try: import ipyleaflet except ImportError: raise Exception( "Additional modules must be installed for on-demand preview.
 Run `pip install openeo[jupyter]` or refer to the documentation." ) service = self.tiled_viewing_service("XYZ") service_metadata = service.describe_service() m = ipyleaflet.Map( center=center or (0, 0), zoom=zoom or 1, scroll_wheel_zoom=True, basemap=ipyleaflet.basemaps.OpenStreetMap.Mapnik, ) service_layer = ipyleaflet.TileLayer(url=service_metadata["url"]) m.add(service_layer) if center is None and zoom is None: spatial_extent = self._get_spatial_extent_from_load_collection() if spatial_extent is not None: m.fit_bounds( [ [spatial_extent["south"], spatial_extent["west"]], [spatial_extent["north"], spatial_extent["east"]], ] ) class Preview: """ On-demand preview instance holding the associated XYZ service and ipyleaflet Map """ def __init__(self, service: Service, ipyleaflet_map: ipyleaflet.Map): self.service = service self.map = ipyleaflet_map def _repr_html_(self): from IPython.display import display display(self.map) def delete_service(self): self.service.delete_service() return Preview(service, m)

-[docs] def create_job( self, out_format: Optional[str] = None, *, title: Optional[str] = None, description: Optional[str] = None, plan: Optional[str] = None, budget: Optional[float] = None, job_options: Optional[dict] = None, validate: Optional[bool] = None, # TODO: avoid `format_options` as keyword arguments **format_options, ) -> BatchJob: """ Sends the datacube's process graph as a batch job to the back-end and return a :py:class:`~openeo.rest.job.BatchJob` instance.
+[docs] def create_job( self, out_format: Optional[str] = None, *, title: Optional[str] = None, description: Optional[str] = None, plan: Optional[str] = None, budget: Optional[float] = None, job_options: Optional[dict] = None, validate: Optional[bool] = None, auto_add_save_result: bool = True, # TODO: avoid `format_options` as keyword arguments **format_options, ) -> BatchJob: """ Sends the datacube's process graph as a batch job to the back-end and return a :py:class:`~openeo.rest.job.BatchJob` instance.
 Note that the batch job will just be created at the back-end, it still needs to be started and tracked explicitly.
-Use :py:meth:`execute_batch` instead to have the openEO Python client take care of that job management. :param out_format: output file format. :param title: job title :param description: job description :param plan: billing plan :param budget: maximum cost the request is allowed to produce :param job_options: custom job options. :param validate: Optional toggle to enable/prevent validation of the process graphs before execution (overruling the connection's ``auto_validate`` setting). :return: Created job. """ # TODO: add option to also automatically start the job? # TODO: avoid using all kwargs as format_options # TODO: centralize `create_job` for `DataCube`, `VectorCube`, `MlModel`, ... cube = self._ensure_save_result(format=out_format, options=format_options or None) return self._connection.create_job( process_graph=cube.flat_graph(), title=title, description=description, plan=plan, budget=budget, validate=validate, additional=job_options, )
+Use :py:meth:`execute_batch` instead to have the openEO Python client take care of that job management. :param out_format: output file format. :param title: job title :param description: job description :param plan: The billing plan to process and charge the job with :param budget: Maximum budget to be spent on executing the job.
+Note that some backends do not honor this limit. :param job_options: custom job options. :param validate: Optional toggle to enable/prevent validation of the process graphs before execution (overruling the connection's ``auto_validate`` setting). :param auto_add_save_result: Automatically add a ``save_result`` node to the process graph if there is none yet. :return: Created job. .. versionchanged:: 0.32.0 Added ``auto_add_save_result`` option """ # TODO: add option to also automatically start the job? # TODO: avoid using all kwargs as format_options # TODO #278 centralize download/create_job/execute_job logic in DataCube, VectorCube, MlModel, ... cube = self if auto_add_save_result: cube = _ensure_save_result( cube=cube, format=out_format, options=format_options or None, default_format=self._DEFAULT_RASTER_FORMAT, method="DataCube.create_job()", ) return self._connection.create_job( process_graph=cube.flat_graph(), title=title, description=description, plan=plan, budget=budget, validate=validate, additional=job_options, )

 send_job = legacy_alias(create_job, name="send_job", since="0.10.0")